SartorialGrunt0/Klipper-Wire-Configurator/README.md

 ## Features

-- Graphical front end with cards and wires to show connections
+- View your configuration in a Graphical frontend with cards and wires to show connections.
 - Add components and features directly from the configuration reference.
 - Add configurations directly from the klipper configuration examples and others.
-- Delete, modify, or move components with simple UI elements and actions
+- Delete, modify, or move components with simple UI interactions.
-- Live configuration checks with warnings and errors based on the klipper configuration reference.
+- View live configuration checks with warnings and errors based on the klipper configuration reference to catch errors before runtime.
 - Diff configuration changes before exporting or applying changes.
 - Apply changes directly to your configuration and firmware restart directly.
-- Manage USB, UART, or CAN communcations with ID detection.
+- Manage USB, UART, or CAN communcations with serial and canbus ID detection.
-- Text View for traditonal configuration management, faster multi-file fuzzy search, and line referenced table of contents.
+- Modify files in Text View for traditonal configuration management, faster multi-file fuzzy search, and per-line error checking.
-- Macro Designer with easy modifications and simulation.
+- Use Macro Designer for easy macro modifications and simulation.
 - Build, download, and flash Klipper and Katapult firmware.
-- Integrated Klipper AI agent to mange configs and macros with kliper docs referenced context, error checking, and controlled approval of changes.
+- Integrated AI chat to edit .cfg files and diagnose configuration errors with klipper referenced context with controlled approval of changes.

 ### Graphical UI